-You nor me nor your financial advisor can consistently pick a winning stock, so why just buy them all?
+You nor me nor your financial advisor can consistently pick a winning stock, so why not just buy them all?

 Even better, the fees are so low (as little as 0.05%) due to the physical absence of an advisor moving your money around for you.
 It’s all done through complicated algorithms and computers yet research has shown passive investing actually outperforms active investing, strange huh.